photo © Louise Shapcott

 The area of Picinisco has been inhabited since ancient times.
 It was once the territory of the Samnites before being seized by the Romans in 293 BC.
 Several roman remains have been found in this area.
 Later the area was siezed by the Lombard Duchy of Benevento who in 744 gifted it to the Monastery of Monte Cassino.
 In 866 it was passed to the Benedictine Abbey of San Vincenzo di Volturno.
 One of the first settlements in the area was the hamlet of San Valentino, which is known today as Immoglie.

-Picinisco was ruled by the Counts of Aquino before passing on to the families of Cantelmo, Borgia, Navarro, Cadorna, Matteo di Capua and finally to the Gallio’s.
+Picinisco was ruled by the Counts of Aquino before being passed to a succession of feudal lords such as the Cantelmo, Borgia, Navarro, Cadorna, Matteo di Capua and finally to the Gallio’s.
 It later came under Bourbon rule and formed part of the Kingdom of Naples and the Two Sicilies.

 From ancient times, in the nearby Valle di Canneto, there had been mining activity as deposits of iron, gold, silver and copper had been discovered.
 An iron works was built here.
 In 1632 Picinisco prospered with the creation of several water mills and a paper mill along the river Melfa.
-Due to this economic development several of the town developed, ancient churches were restored, and several elegant palaces were constructed.
-In 1832 the Bartolomucci brothers opened a newer, more modern cartiera in the Castellone district, which employed a number of local workers.
+During this time of economic development the town grew, ancient churches were restored, and several elegant palaces were constructed.
+In 1832 the Bartolomucci brothers opened a newer, more modern Paper Factory or cartiera in the Castellone district, which employed a number of local workers.
 The paper produced by this mill became famous throughout Europe.
-In recent years this building has been converted into apartments.

 Other local industries included the production of wine, cheese, olive oil and carpets made of wool.
-There were areas where ice was taken from the mountains and sold in the cities of Rome and Naples.
+There were areas where ice was taken from the mountains, during the winter, and sold in the cities of Rome and Naples.

 Another such model was Antonio Cervi who posed for Lord Leighton, as well as Millais.
 Cervi persuaded the author DH Lawrence to visit him in his native village of Picinisco.
 Lawrence used this setting in his book The Lost Girl and he based the character of Pancrazio on Antonio Cervi.

-During the Second World War the town and local area was situated on the German Gustav Line and occupied by the Germans.
+During the Second World War the town and local area was situated on the German Gustav Line and was occupied by the Germans.
 During this era the people suffered greatly.
-Many of the local houses were requisitioned and the Germans utilised the castle’s keep as an observation post, and set up anti-aircraft guns around the town.
+Many of the local houses were requisitioned and the Germans utilised the castle’s keep as an observation post.
+Anti-aircraft guns were set up around the town.
 In January 1944 the castle was bombed by the Allied forces, and local houses were destroyed with a loss of civilian lives.

 Following the war, due to the severe economic crisis, there was a renewed exodus of the local people.
 Many hoped to make their fortune and then return home.
-Each summer many of the descendants of these migrants return to visit their ancestor’s town of origin.
+Each summer many of the descendants of these migrants return to visit their family’s place of origin.